kevroletin/kevroletin.github.io/_posts/2021-06-05-language-exchange-manifesto.md

 ## What software to use

-Any video conference app will work.
-I personally prefer zoom, but we can use meet.jit.si, weechat or even Tandem app.
-The reason why I prefer zoom is that it seems to work better with my poor Internet connection and I can use it from my PC.
+Any video conference app would work.
+I prefer Google Meet, but we can use meet.jit.si, weechat, or even Tandem app.
+The reason why I prefer Google Meet is because I can connect from my PC and from my phone in the same time.
+PC allows me to record meetings.
+Using the phone allows me to capture a sketchbook while I am drawing.

 ## Frequently asked questions